SafetyFlux/mc-random-gravity-changer/README.md

 # Gravity Changes Randomly
 ## General
 With this data pack, your gravity will change to a random direction every 30 seconds.
 As the idea is fairly disruptive for normal gameplay, it's perfect for challenge runs.
-Since this is my first ever datapack, it's rough around the edges.
+Since this is my first ever data pack, it's rough around the edges.
 I do plan to update it with new features when I have the time, though.
 Feedback and suggestions are greatly appreciated!

 If you feature this data pack in a video, I do ask that you link this page in your description.
 I want those who are interested in the idea to have the opportunity to try out my content!